 It’s critical to make single-use items available and accessible for those who need them, and cafes can simultaneously work to offset their reliance on single-use materials.
 That often means returning to tried-and-true standards, like offering consumers the option of reusable ceramic mugs, or brand-new options like reusable plastic ware.

-“Single-use coffee cups and all the accoutrements that go with them just end up as waste here, because none of them are recyclable at any of the recycling facilities near us,” says Young Bennett, who co-owns Coffee Roboto, a Coeur d’Alene, Idaho, mobile coffee business, with his wife, Michal.
+“Single-use coffee cups and all the accoutrements that go with them just end up as waste here because none of them are recyclable at any recycling facilities near us,” says Young Bennett.
+Bennett and his wife, Michal, co-own Coffee Roboto, a mobile coffee business based in Coeur d’Alene, Idaho.
 “We want to challenge people to think outside the box in terms of their consumption.”

 This past January, the Bennetts switched away from the single-use paper cups they had been using for three years in favor of something different: ceramic mugs donated by customers.

 Inspired by a cup exchange program they learned about in Australia, the couple launched a spirited campaign through their social media channels asking for donations of used mugs.
 Customers who brought in mugs earned a drink at half price.

 They now have roughly 100 mugs in their collection, which customers can cull through and pick from, depending on their mood that day.
 The couple bike a selection of their mugs in their mobile coffee stand to stops around the city.